Understanding your 2800C Letter

 After I lock in withholding on an employee, what do I do if I receive a revised Form W-4 from the employee?

 You must disregard any Form W-4 that decreases the amount of withholding.
-The employee must submit for IRS approval any new Form W-4 and a statement that supports his or her request to decrease federal income tax withholding.
+The employee must submit any new Form W-4 and a statement supporting his or her request to decrease federal income tax withholding. to the IRS for approval.
 The employee should send the Form W-4 and statement to the address on the lock-in letter.
 We’ll notify you if we approve the employee’s request.
 However, if the employee submits a Form W-4 that claims fewer withholding allowances than the maximum number specified in the lock-in letter, you must increase withholding based on that Form W-4.

-The changes to the marital status or number of allowances become effective immediately upon receipt of the Letter 2808C.
+The changes to the marital status or number of allowances become effective immediately when you receive Letter 2808C.

 Our employees can submit or change their Forms W-4 on line.
 How can I prevent them from changing their Forms W-4 after the IRS has locked them in?

-You’ll need to block employees who have been locked-in from using an on-line Form W-4 system to decrease their withholding.
+You must block employees we have locked-in from using an on-line Form W-4 system to decrease their withholding.

 How to get help